Svea Norén

 Svea Placida Mariana Norén (5 October 1895 – 9 May 1985) was a Swedish figure skater.
 She won the silver medal in the ladies' singles event at the 1920 Summer Olympics behind fellow Swede Magda Julin.
-She qualified for the 1924 Games, but did not compete.
-Norén medaled at the World Figure Skating Championships several times.
-She won the bronze in 1913 and 1923, and the silver in 1922.
+She was a three-time medalist at the World Figure Skating Championships: she won the bronze in 1913 and 1923, and the silver in 1922.
+She was also a four-time Swedish national champion.